Britain’s Ale Trail – A New Tour for Groups

 Upon arrival in Oxford take a walking tour which will encompass some of the university’s colleges as well as a chance to learn about the famous feet that have wandered the halls there.
 Enjoy a walk down the city’s winding streets and spot the sites used as filming locations for the Harry Potter series.

-Lunch will be served at the Eagle and Child pub.
+Lunch will be served at the Eagle and Child pub (additional cost).
 This 17th century pub hosted the Oxford writers’ group, The Inklings, which nourished the imaginative creations of CS Lewis and JRR Tolkien.